belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` OK, I'm on board now.
 Let's say how to use this Threat modeling.

+`DPL` Let's say there are two parts: STRIDE and DREAD.

 Identify the threats: STRIDE
 -------

-`DPL` first step : identifying the threats.
-To do so, this model provides a mnemonic acronym to list the diffents categories of threats.
+`DPL` first step : identifying the threats by categories.

 `RPE` Ok, so we have no time to cover all of that - it would complete separate talk.
 Let's be practical, let's look at one them.
 For instance, what this R stands for ?